tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

     I'll cover two parts: the adapter v1.3.3 update, and the CAIP-2 chainId format migration.

-    The adapter released v1.3.3 last week.
+    Adapter v1.3.3 was released last week.
 The main update is SafePal wallet support, covering the SafePal browser extension and the Android and iOS apps.
 SafePal only recently started supporting TRON.
 It supports TRON connection, transaction signing, and message signing, and provides a simple deep link format so the adapter can open the wallet app directly from a mobile browser.

     v1.3.3 also brings several improvements to the adapters for all existing wallets.
 The first one is fairly important: a check was added during the connect flow to prevent the connect method from being called multiple times concurrently, which could cause the extension or app to receive multiple connection requests at once and pop up two connection dialogs.